Competition days are April 25 to 28, 2019

 Tues.
 7 a.m. - Sun. by 7 a.m.

 *All times are Mountain Standard Time.
 If the 200 events are deck seeded, then their check-in deadlines will be 7 a.m. on the day the event is swum.

 A real-time meet roster including name, age, sex, and club will be available on the meet information page.
 Please verify your information and contact firstname.lastname@example.org with any concerns by March 25, 2019.

 Heat and Psych Sheets

-Psych sheets for all individual events will be available on usms.org on or about April 1, 2019.
+Psych sheets for all individual events will be available on the usms.org website on or about April 1, 2019.
 Heat sheets for preseeded events will be available online around April 12, 2019.
 Heat sheets for deck-seeded events will be posted at various places around the pool deck and on Meet Mobile and SwimPhone, once the events have been seeded.